seapoe1809/Health_server/README.md

 f)  The default username password: ADMIN 'health' and USER1 'wellness'.
 You could change it 'Information' card if you wish.
 For Grafana is user:'admin', password:'health'.

 **Troubleshooting**
 ===================
-If you encounter the missing module _sqlite3 error.
-You might need to uninstall python3 and reinstall with sqlite.
+If you encounter the missing module _sqlite3 error when you start venv.
+Its a known error with older python Venv.
+You might need to uninstall python3 and reinstall.
 Its preferred if you download directly from python.org.

     sudo apt update
     sudo apt install libsqlite3-dev